swatikar95/amzn_stock_price_pred/readme.md

 - **Prediction**: If a new node comes with value (5,5), the model will predict $Y = 0$.

 #### Random Forest
+An ensemble learning method, which means it combines multiple learning algorithms to achieve better predictive performance than any of the individual algorithms alone.
+Specifically, it uses a collection of decision trees, hence the name "forest".

-Based on Decision Tree but uses multiple trees.
-I will consider the same dataset for this one as well.
+To explain this method, I will consider the same dataset.
 ![Random Forest](/images/image-2.png)

 - **Bootstrap Samples**: Creates multiple subsets of the original dataset by sampling with replacement: